|Image from Andalou Naturals|

 - Protect your skin from the sun year round to prevent damage from UVA rays.
 I haven't found a moisturizer that I like yet but luckily I use all natural mineral makeup with is a natural spf and barrier from the sun.
 The reason is the active ingredient in natural sunscreens is zinc oxide which is also in all mineral makeup.
 I love that!
 I like to get mine from D&E Handmade Cosmetics on Etsy.
 If your just looking for something cheap and easy to find at your local store I would suggest Maybeline's mineral makeup foundation.
 It doesn't have talc (linked to cancer) and parabens (chemical perservatives that mimic estrogen and screw up your hormones), but might have other chemicals in it, but is probably as natural as your going to find at your local Walgreens or Target.
 I love that mineral makeup is natural and it protects you skin from the sun!

 I found out pretty quick that, while there are some products out there, it's hard to find ones that stand up to my demands of quality and had to do a ton of research.
 I often find products that have a great natural base with active ingredients that might or might not do anything (despite their claims), or have great active ingredients I'm interested in but nasty chemicals I'm not interested in.
 I found the problem is I don't know what brands to trust and doing a vague search like "natural skin care" or "organic skin care" come up with too broad of a range of products.
 Some are way too expensive, and some are not really natural or organic at all.
 I found some great gems I plan to try soon.
 I sorted through the promising products for the least expensive ones.
 I mean I figure why pay more than you have too and at least then if the active ingredients aren't as effective as you hoped at least you didn't lose a ton of money and you can just try out a new product.
-Here's may favourites that I found in my research for under $30.
+Here's may favorites that I found in my research for under $30.

 1. Andalou Naturals Super Goji Peptide Perfecting Cream